-The strategy concentrates Aurania's resources on the epithermal gold and porphyry copper exploration at the Company's Lost Cities - Cutucú Project in Ecuador while exploring joint ventures and other potential partnerships in respect of advancing concessions.
+The strategy concentrates Aurania's resources on the epithermal gold and porphyry copper exploration at the Company's Lost Cities - Cutucu Project in Ecuador while exploring joint ventures and other potential partnerships in respect of advancing concessions.
 The Company has identified the Awacha porphyry copper target, the Tatasham target, and the Kuri-Yawi and Kuripan epithermal gold targets as having the highest priority in the short term for further exploration and target refinement.

 Additionally, as explained at the Company's Annual and Special Meeting of Shareholders on June 14, 2023, the Company continues to analyze possible options to secure additional ground where Senior Geophysical Consultant Jeremy S. Brett, M.Sc.
 P.Geo. identified over 200 discrete targets on the aeromagnetic coverage that could potentially be of copper porphyry nature.
-At this time, there is no assurance the Company will be able to reach this goal as the political landscape in Ecuador continues to be uncertain.
+At this time, there is no assurance the Company will be able to reach this goal.